noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 /// Double 64 bit floating point

 // other
+/// Boolean true | false
+/// Unit i.e. void, doesnt return anything

+// dunno where these go
 /// BigDecimal longer than a Double
 /// BigInt wayyyy bigger than Int
-/// Boolean true | false
 /// PosInt positive Ints

-/// Unit i.e. void, doesnt return anything
+//////////////////////////////////

-// ref types extend from scala.Any > scala.AnyRef (reference types) >
+// ref types extend from scala.Any > scala.AnyRef (java.lang.Object) > blah
+// ref types are containers for primitives
+// ^ you generally need to decompose them to get to the data they encapsulate
+// ^ e.g. via pattern matching
+//////////////////////////////////

+/// all user defined types
 /// Array[subtype]
 /// Iterable[subtype]
 /// List[subtype]